Ministry of Health reveals test results of NZ patient for coronavirus

-Testing for New Zealand's first possible case of coronavirus have returned back as negative.
+Test results for New Zealand's first possible case of coronavirus have returned as negative.

-More than 11,000 people have been infected by the virus, with China reporting this afternoon 259 people have died after contracting it.
+More than 11,000 people worldwide have been infected by the virus, with China reporting this afternoon 259 people have died after contracting it.

-It was revealed yesterday a patient at Auckland City Hospital was being held in isolation after they met the symptoms of having coronavirus.
+It was revealed yesterday a patient at Auckland City Hospital was being held in isolation after they met the symptoms of possibly having coronavirus.

 Director General of Health Ashley Bloomfield told media at a press conference in Wellington this afternoon the patient did not have coronavirus.